MahmoudWaled/StockTrack/README.md

 1. Clone the repository
 2. Run `dotnet restore` to install dependencies
 3. Set up the database connection in `appsettings.json`
+4. Add migration and update database
-4. Run `dotnet run` to start the application
+5. Run `dotnet run` to start the application